RandamQueen/CS1010-Assingment-Code-MT/README.md

 # CS1010-Assingment-Code-MT
 This contains the codes for all programming assignments for TCD-CS1010 in the Michaelmas Term.
-All of this Assingment were written in Java.
+All of these Assingments were written in Java.

 The Order of Assingment reads as follows: